raul-gonzales/bp_and_aq_monitor_system/README.md

 # IoT Burst Pipe Detection and Air Quality Monitoring System

 ## Overview
 This repository hosts the Arduino codebase for an IoT-based home monitoring system designed to detect water leaks and ensure optimal indoor air quality.
 Controlled via a mobile application, the system provides real-time monitoring capabilities.
 The codebase is primarily written in C++, and it utilizes version 1.8.19 of the Arduino platform.
+While the mobile application frontend is not publicly released and is only available to the developer, the backend infrastructure and microcontroller connections were successfully set up.

 ## Table of Contents
 - [IoT Burst Pipe Detection and Air Quality Monitoring System](#iot-burst-pipe-detection-and-air-quality-monitoring-system)